Azure/azure-iot-sdks/c/doc/SDK_cross_compile_example.md

 ## Summary

 This document has demonstrated how to cross compile the Azure IoT SDK on a 64-bit Debian host targeting the Raspbian operating system.

-## Limitations

-Currently this procedure does not support cross compiling the AMQP and MQTT transports.
-In order to do that one would first need to cross compile the Proton library for AMQP.
-This may be addressed at a later time.

 ## References